anyahush/surf-the-wave/README.md

     * I want to be able to add new blog posts.
     * I want to be able to edit or delete existing blog posts.
     * I want to be able to delete blog comments left by users.
+    * I want to be able to delete user reviews left on products.
     * I want to be able to delete a user.
     * I want to be able to make another user admin.
     * I want to inform users of products that are out of stock, and prevent users from purchasing them.